Portland, Oregon, hits record high of 103 for date on Wednesday

 “The front door, the rubber expanded, so it’s not shutting.
 It got so hot the door won’t shut,” he said.

-Commuting is more difficult.
-The metro area's public transit system, TriMet, is having service problems because of the heat and computer glitches caused by a system upgrade that went awry, CNN affiliate KATU reported.
+Commuting was expected to improve in Portland.
+The metro area’s public transit system, TriMet, had service problems because of the heat and computer glitches caused by a system upgrade that went awry, CNN affiliate KATU reported.

-Uber and Lyft are offering discounted rides to city cooling centers, KATU reported.
+Uber and Lyft offered discounted rides to city cooling centers, KATU reported.

 Portland wasn’t alone: Seattle also broke a daily record.
 The city reached 90 degrees Wednesday, breaking 89 degrees from August 2, 2009.